Mizumi/Leapaint/README.md

 =
 This project was created using Eclipse.
 Assuming you're using Eclipse already, all you have to do is download the project and import it into the Eclipse IDE.

-Everything is pre-configured to "just work" by dropping the project into Eclipse (or importing it into another IDE, like Netbeans).
+Everything is pre-configured to "just work", with no configuration necessary! ;D

 ~~Everything is pre-configured to "just work", with the exception of LeapJava.jar, Leap.dll and LeapJava.dll.
 These can not be redistributed via third parties; you can find these files within the Leap Motion SDK at https://developer.leapmotion.com/.~~